IanSkelskey/p64-qt/README.md

 ## Acknowledgments

-- The original Project64 development team
+- The ares/higan team for their highly accurate emulation cores
+- PCSX2 team for UI design inspiration
 - Contributors to the Qt framework
 - N64 ROM database maintainers
 - All contributors of cover art and ROM information

----

-*This project is not affiliated with the original Project64 development team.*